From differentiated care to racial discrimination? The example of maternal health in France

 For MSF, an organisation that has been involved in debates about racism for several years now, Priscille Sauvegrain's work provides concrete food for thought on the subject, from the angle of medical practices and quality of care.

-We will be delighted to welcome Priscille Sauvegrain for a conference in which she will review her research career and the main results of her investigations, followed by a time for discussion.
+We were delighted to welcome Priscille Sauvegrain for a conference in which she reviewed her research career and the main results of her investigations, followed by a time for discussion.

 To cite this content :